 In the Western part of the Region, with areas of higher traffic density, these characteristics facilitated planning and implementation of coherent collective actions by groups of States.
 This was the basis for the creation in 1960 of the European Organisation for the Safety of Air Navigation (Eurocontrol).

 More recently, with a view to alleviating the serious capacity problems emerging during the late 1980’s, in the core of Western Europe, the European Civil Aviation Conference (ECAC) and the Commission of the European Community (EC) were led to adopt stringent measures aiming at the harmonization of the air traffic services of their Member States and jointly planned air traffic management within the respective areas of responsibility.
 Subsequently, the Ministers of Transport of ECAC States endorsed the European Air Traffic Control Harmonization and Integration Programme (EATCHIP) developed by ECAC, and gave the mandate for the management of its implementation to the Eurocontrol Agency.
 This included the commitment to implement the Central Flow Management Unit (CFMU) of the Centralised Air Traffic Flow Management Organisation (CTMO) concept, stipulated in the ICAO Air Navigation Plan for the European Region (EUR ANP).
 As a complement of EATCHIP, ECAC established also an Airport/Air Traffic System Interface (APATSI) programme to carry out aerodrome operations planning, particularly in what concerns airport/ATC capacity aspects.
-ECAC also promoted the creation of the Joint Aviation Authorities (JAA), dealing mainly with airworthiness and safety of air operations.

-In the context of ICAO air navigation planning, State groupings such as ECAC, JAA, Eurocontrol (10) and CEC, irrespective of their constitutional nature, may be regarded as regional international organizations, responsible for activities with important implications for the air navigation planning and implementation undertaken in their respective geographical areas and under their remits.
+In the context of ICAO air navigation planning, State groupings such as ECAC, Eurocontrol (10) and CEC, irrespective of their constitutional nature, may be regarded as regional international organizations, responsible for activities with important implications for the air navigation planning and implementation undertaken in their respective geographical areas and under their remits.
 However, all these actions should be adequately reflected in the ICAO EUR Air Navigation Plan, in order to avoid disharmony and ensure progressive development and integration of the air navigation systems of the various groups of States involved.

-The role of ICAO in the European Region shall be thus to promote, co-ordinate and facilitate the harmonization of the relevant programmes of the existing regional organizations, (ECAC, JAA, Eurocontrol and EC) having implications for air navigation, as well as the activities of States and State groupings in the Central, Eastern and Far Eastern parts of the Region, and to manage the EUR Regional Air Navigation Plan so as to ensure the coherence of the EUR air navigation system throughout the whole Region and the compatibility, at regional interfaces, with the air navigation system of adjacent ICAO Regions (NAT, AFI, MID and Asia/Pacific).
+The role of ICAO in the European Region shall be thus to promote, co-ordinate and facilitate the harmonization of the relevant programmes of the existing regional organizations, (ECAC, Eurocontrol and EC) having implications for air navigation, as well as the activities of States and State groupings in the Central, Eastern and Far Eastern parts of the Region, and to manage the EUR Regional Air Navigation Plan so as to ensure the coherence of the EUR air navigation system throughout the whole Region and the compatibility, at regional interfaces, with the air navigation system of adjacent ICAO Regions (NAT, AFI, MID and Asia/Pacific).
 ICAO, through the European Air Navigation Planning Group (EANPG) and its European and North Atlantic Regional Office is, in fact, not only the body in which is vested the authority to manage the European Regional Air Navigation Plan, but also the only body embracing the totality of the geographical area of the EUR Region being able therefore to provide a total overview of the Region Planning activity.

-While the activities of the CEC, ECAC, Eurocontrol, JAA and other organizations are highly welcome and capable of advancing developments at a high pace, the results of some specific aspects of that work show an increasing impact far beyond the area of concern or responsibility of these bodies.
+While the activities of the CEC, ECAC, Eurocontrol, and other organizations are highly welcome and capable of advancing developments at a high pace, the results of some specific aspects of that work show an increasing impact far beyond the area of concern or responsibility of these bodies.
 In particular, procedural aspects, the mandatory carriage of on-board equipment, and many other matters have to be approved within the ICAO framework either regionally, inter-regionally or world-wide.